croner-i-web/progression-framework/frameworks/business analysis/ba-leader.md

         criteria:
           - "Develops an awareness of the organisational structure and the needs of different part of the business."
           - "Develops rapport with members of your delivery team."
-          - "Develops an awareness of stakeholders in BrightHR; their role and influence in the organisation."
+          - "Develops an awareness of stakeholders in Croner-iHR; their role and influence in the organisation."
           - "Attends planning meetings, inputting on improving quality early on and can identify simple risks."
           - "Ensures feedback/analysis is validated internally via more senior colleague or own research before discussing with or presenting to a wider audience."
           - "Improves documentation that is incorrect."